 By default, Regions will be snapped to the nearest beat as they are resized.

-If you'd like to adjust the Region without using the default beat-snapping behavior, hold the shift key while you are dragging.
+If you'd like to adjust the Region without using the default beat-snapping behavior, drag your finger above or below the handles to disable snapping.

 While a Region is selected, the Play button will change to indicate that playback will loop inside the selected region.
 You may also delete the selected region using the “Remove Region” button in the REGION controls located in the Control Strip.